alex-neal/beer/index.md

 We perform the following steps on the dataset:

 1. Filter out all beers with less than 30 reviews.
-2. For every beer, calculate the total number of reviews, the mean overall rating, and the standard deviation of the overall rating.
+2. For every beer, calculate the total number of reviews, the mean overall rating, and the standard deviation of the overall ratings.
 3. Use the results of step 2 to calculate the 95% confidence interval for the "true" mean rating of each beer.
 4. Arrange the beers in order of decreasing mean overall rating.